-Undoubtedly, the conventional method has contributed to reducing workplace accidents, yet traditional safety management systems (SMSs) have faults (Bugalia et al., 2020; Peciłło, 2016).
-Researchers and organisations have created various safety management strategies to reduce undesirable outcomes, such as accident rates, incident rates, and near misses, through traditional safety means.
-Studies on safety have mostly considered safety practices, safety procedures, safety challenges, and safety performance in the industry, which is primarily reactive (Mohammadi et al., 2018; Okonkwo, 2019; Asah-Kissiedu, 2019).
-However, the gaps in the traditional safety system include the need to implement proactive measures for handling these complex, dynamic, and unstable systems appropriately.
+Undoubtedly, the conventional method has contributed to reducing workplace accidents, yet traditional safety management systems (SMSs) have faults (Bugalia, Maemura and Ozawa, 2020; Pęciłło, 2016).
+Researchers and organisations have created various safety management strategies to reduce undesirable outcomes, such as accident rates, incident rates and near misses, through traditional safety means.
+Studies on safety have mostly considered safety practices, safety procedures, safety challenges and safety performance in the industry, which is primarily reactive (Mohammadi, Tavakolan and Khosravi, 2018; Okonkwo and Wium, 2020; Asah-Kissiedu, 2019).
+However, the gaps in the traditional safety system include the need to implement proactive measures for handling these complex, dynamic and unstable systems appropriately.
 Traditional approaches to solving numerous safety problems have largely taken reactive rather than proactive measures.
-The traditional approach to safety management is not fully compatible with modern-day organisations' growing complexity; therefore, a more comprehensive and pragmatic approach has become necessary.
-Traditional approaches to safety management are often institutionalised through system rules, plans, procedures, and processes and, therefore, are not fully compatible with the growing complexity of modern-day organisations (Mullins-Jaime et al., 2021; Zailani et al., 2021; Kontogiannis et al., 2016).
-Despite significant efforts to achieve a high level of safety management, traditional safety systems cannot ensure continual improvements in safety performance (Cuppen et al., 2016; Mohammadi et al., 2018).
-In research, no known work has been done on resilience in construction safety in the

-Ghanaian construction industry.
+The traditional approach to safety management is not fully compatible with modern-day organisations' growing complexity; therefore, a more comprehensive and pragmatic approach is necessary.
+Traditional approaches to safety management are often institutionalised through system rules, plans, procedures and processes and, therefore, are not fully compatible with the growing complexity of modern-day organisations (Mullins-Jaime, Case and Wachter, 2021; Abubakar et al., 2021; Kontogiannis, Leva and Balfe, 2016).
+Despite significant efforts to achieve a high level of safety management, traditional safety systems cannot ensure continual improvements in safety performance (Cuppen et al., 2016; Mohammadi, Tavakolan and Khosravi, 2018).
+In research, no known work has been done on resilience in construction safety in the Ghanaian construction industry.
 For these reasons, a more proactive and pragmatic approach has become necessary.

-To overcome the above problems, the concept of resilience engineering has been introduced to augment the limitations of traditional safety management systems.
-Resilience engineering relies on a system's ability to monitor, respond, learn, anticipate surprises, and adapt to potential failures ((Hollnagel and Nemeth, 2022).
+To overcome those problems, the concept of resilience engineering has been introduced to augment the limitations of traditional SMSs.
+Resilience engineering relies on a system's ability to monitor, respond, learn, anticipate surprises and adapt to potential failures (Hollnagel and Nemeth, 2022).
 In resilience engineering, researchers have tried to link resilience to certain qualities.
-Scholars have categorised resilience into four capacities, noting that a robust system must balance these capacities (Aidoo et al., 2022), as indicated below.
+Scholars have categorised resilience into four capacities, noting that a robust system must balance these capacities (Aidoo et al., 2022), indicated as follows:

-Ability to respond: Every organisation must respond to external and internal disorders, feedback, and indicators.
-To preserve productivity and safety, a system must distinguish between urgent and important issues and respond effectively and on time.
+- Ability to respond: Every organisation must respond to external and internal disorders, feedback and indicators.
+To preserve productivity and safety, a system must distinguish between urgent and important issues and respond effectively and on time. - 2.
 Ability to monitor: According to Hollnagel (2021), a resilient system must be able to keep track of events and identify any changes that may have an impact on the organisation's capacity to carry out planned or present operations.
 For at least the period of the current activity or operation, a resilient system must know what to concentrate on.

-Ability to anticipate: A resilient system must be able to foresee future events outside the scope of ongoing activities.
-It must be able to consider potential future occurrences, circumstances, or state changes that could have a favourable or negative impact on the organisation's capacity to operate, such as technological advancements, modifications in client needs, new laws, etc. (Patriarca et al., 2018; Aidoo et al., 2022).
+- Ability to anticipate: A resilient system must be able to foresee future events outside the scope of ongoing activities.
+It must be able to consider potential future occurrences, circumstances, or state changes that could have a favourable or negative impact on the organisation's capacity to operate, such as technological advancements, modifications in client needs, new laws, etc. (Patriarca et al., 2018; Aidoo et al., 2022). - 4.
 Ability to learn: A resilient organisation must have the capacity to learn from its mistakes.
 It is essential to comprehend what has occurred and to draw appropriate conclusions from experience.